9spokes/open-platform-docs/source/includes/email_marketing/_email-marketing.md

 ## Email Marketing

-Email Marketing data is gathered from apps like MailChimp and ConstantContact.
-This will allow you to analyse performance of your email campaigns
+Email Marketing data simplifies the analysis of performance of email campaigns

 > Below is a sample document for a `Email Marketing` record